seaCatKim/catherine-kim-website/content/authors/admin/_index.md

   url: https://www.qut.edu.au/about/our-people/academic-profiles/cat.kimExternal link

 # Short bio (displayed in user profile at end of posts)
-bio: Coral reef ecologists currently working in the Rubble Stabilisation and Decision Science subprograms of Australia's Reef Restoration and Adaptation Program.
-Also working in Timor-Leste and lover of R, baking, and knitting.
+bio: Coral reef ecologists all about rubble in Australia's Reef Restoration and Adaptation Program.
+Als, working in Timor-Leste and lover of R, baking, and knitting.

 # Interests to show in About widget
-interests:
+# interests:
-- Coral Reef Ecology
+# - Coral Reef Ecology
-- Restoration
+# - Restoration
-- R!
+# - R!

 # Education to show in About widget
-education:
+# education:
-  courses:
+#   courses:
-  - course: PhD in Biological Sciences
+#   - course: PhD in Biological Sciences
-    institution: The University of Queensland
+#     institution: The University of Queensland
-    year: 2021
+#     year: 2021
-  - course: BSc in Science of Earth Systems concentration Oceanography
+#   - course: BSc in Science of Earth Systems concentration Oceanography
-    institution: Cornell University
+#     institution: Cornell University
-    year: 2012
+#     year: 2012

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons